GersonLopez1612/development-for-managing-tagged-objects-in-S3/README.md

 # Move AWS S3 Tagged object

-These Lambda functions will move tagged objects from one bucket to another.
-So if one day you need to automatically detected when an object gets tagged and perform a move operation (copy and then delete) these lambda might do the trick.
+These Lambda functions facilitate the transfer of tagged objects between buckets.
+If you ever require an automated solution to detect when an object is tagged and subsequently perform a move operation (copying it and then deleting the original), these Lambda functions are designed to handle that task efficiently.

 ## Requirements